maxhbr/LDBcollector/README.md

 # {metæffekt}-universe
 Project providing insights on the {metæffekt} license database covering

-* 2485 modeled license terms,
+* 2500 modeled license terms,
 * 174 exceptions,
-* 3 modifiers
+* 5 modifiers
 * 3 restrictions
-* 235 specific and commonly used license expressions, and
+* 241 specific and commonly used license expressions, and
-* 49 consolidated markers.
+* 50 consolidated markers.

-as of 11th May 2024.
+as of 21th June 2024.

 The following links provide letter-specific overviews on the license information: